HuanLab/JPA/README.md

 # Part 8: CAMERA Annotation

-At the end of the IPA workflow, users can use CAMERA to identify adduct and isotope relationships in the feature table.
-Note: CAMERA annotation can ONLY be used for single-sample `IPA` analysis.
+At the end of the JPA workflow, users can use CAMERA to identify adduct and isotope relationships in the feature table.
+Note: CAMERA annotation can ONLY be used for single-sample `JPA` analysis.

 ``` r
 # Perform CAMERA annotation.